-^{} Represents beneficial ownership of less than 1%.

-- (1) Assumes that the underwriters' over-allotment option is not exercised.
-In the event that the underwriters' over-allotment option is exercised in full, then the number of shares being offered by Richard M. Brooks and Brentwood-Zumiez Investors LLC will increase by 75,000 shares and 393,750 shares, respectively, and the number of shares beneficially owned by Mr. Brooks and Brentwood-Zumiez Investors LLC after this offering will decrease to 2,257,977 shares and 2,968,087 shares, respectively, or 17.1% and 22.5%, respectively, of the shares to be outstanding immediately after this offering. - (2) Consists of shares issuable upon exercise of outstanding options exercisable within 60 days of January 29, 2005. - (3) Consists of shares held by Brentwood-Zumiez Investors, LLC, an entity controlled by the Brentwood Affiliates.
-William M. Barnum, Jr., one of our directors, is a managing member of Brentwood Private Equity III, LLC. - (4) The membership interests of Brentwood-Zumiez Investors, LLC are held by Brentwood Associates Private Equity III, L.P., Brentwood Associates Private Equity III-A, L.P., and BAPE III Executive Fund, L.P. (collectively, "Brentwood Funds").
+- Represents beneficial ownership of less than 1%. - (1) Includes 66,795 shares held by grantor retained annuity trusts for which Mr. Campion is trustee. - (2) Assumes that the underwriters' over-allotment option is not exercised.
+In the event that the underwriters' over-allotment option is exercised in full, then the number of shares being offered by Richard M. Brooks and Brentwood-Zumiez Investors LLC will increase by 75,000 shares and 393,750 shares, respectively, and the number of shares beneficially owned by Mr. Brooks and Brentwood-Zumiez Investors LLC after this offering will decrease to 2,256,512 shares and 3,010,795 shares, respectively, or 17.1% and 22.8%, respectively, of the shares to be outstanding immediately after this offering. - (3) Consists of shares issuable upon exercise of outstanding options exercisable within 60 days of January 29, 2005. - (4) Consists of shares held by Brentwood-Zumiez Investors, LLC, an entity controlled by the Brentwood Affiliates.
+William M. Barnum, Jr., one of our directors, is a managing member of Brentwood Private Equity III, LLC. - The membership interests of Brentwood-Zumiez Investors, LLC are held by Brentwood Associates Private Equity III, L.P., Brentwood Associates Private Equity III-A, L.P., and BAPE III Executive Fund, L.P. (collectively, "Brentwood Funds").
 Brentwood Private Equity III, LLC is the general partner of each of the Brentwood Funds.
 Mr. Barnum, one of our directors, is a managing member of Brentwood Private Equity III, LLC, and thus has voting power, investment power and dispositive power over shares held by Brentwood-Zumiez Investors, LLC.
 Mr. Barnum disclaims beneficial ownership of the shares held or controlled by Brentwood-Zumiez Investors, LLC except to the extent of his pecuniary interest therein.
 The address for Brentwood-Zumiez Investors, LLC is 11150 Santa Monica Blvd., Suite 1200, Los Angeles, CA 90025.